roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.11](/assets/family-overview-11.png)

-The next main group to branch is the first secondarily herbivorous group we’ll look at, the Ornithomimosaurs (“bird mimic lizard”).
+The next main group to branch is the first secondarily herbivorous group we’ll look at, the ornithomimosaurs (“bird mimic lizard”).
 They are notable for their resemblance to modern ostriches, and they probably filled the same niche.
-Many Ornithomimosaurs even had toothless beaks.
+Many ornithomimosaurs even had toothless beaks.
 Famous members include Gallimimus, Struthiomimus, and Ornithomimus.

 ![fig-2.10](/assets/family-overview-2.10.png)